International Players Anthem (I Choose You)

-"International Players Anthem (I Choose You)" is a song by American hip-hop duo UGK, released on June 6, 2007, as the second single from their fifth studio album Underground Kingz (2007).
+"International Players Anthem (I Choose You)", listed on physical units with International abbreviated as "Int'l", is a song by American hip-hop duo UGK, released on June 6, 2007, as the second single from their fifth studio album Underground Kingz (2007).
 The song, produced by DJ Paul and Juicy J of Three 6 Mafia, features verses from fellow Southern hip-hop duo Outkast.

 The song's beat was originally produced for Project Pat, who used it on the track "Choose U" from his 2002 album Layin' da Smack Down.
 The instrumental contains a sample of "I Choose You" by Willie Hutch.
 The song hit number 70 on the US Billboard Hot 100 chart, making it their first and only song to reach the chart.
 The song's official remix, featuring verses from Three 6 Mafia, is a bonus track on the album.